forthtemple/openworld_gl/flutter_gl/README.md

 # OPENWORLD GL

 This is the flutter gl package updated to work with the latest version of gradle.
+It is used to work with the https://github.com/forthtemple/openworlddart/ package.

 cross-platform call OpenGL API by Dart through dart:ffi.
 Provides OpenGL with Texture Widget on Flutter.